Polyad (mathematics)

 In mathematics, polyad is a concept of category theory introduced by Jean Bénabou in generalising monads.
 A polyad in a bicategory D is a bicategory morphism Φ from a locally punctual bicategory C to D, Φ : C → D. (A bicategory C is called locally punctual if all hom-categories C(X,Y) consist of one object and one morphism only.)
 Monads are polyads Φ : C → D where C has only one object.

-In infrared spectroscopy, polyads are groups of vibrational modes (levels).

-As an example, consider the case of the methane molecule, ^{12}CH_{4}, a spherical top.

-The molecular vibration spectroscopic wavenumbers verify approximate degeneracy properties.

-As a consequence, the vibrational levels are grouped into successive polyads.